AbbVie (ABBV) Q3 2017 Results - Earnings Call Transcript

 We also recently reported positive top line results from the upadacitinib Phase II study in atopic dermatitis, demonstrating very strong efficacy across all doses compared to placebo.
 In the trial, we saw very rapid response times, with upadacitinib demonstrating reduction in pruritus within the first week and improvement in skin lesions within the first two weeks for all doses.
 Roughly half of patients achieved a 90% or greater improvement in skin lesions by week 16.
 Based on these data, we plan to advance upadacitinib into Phase III studies in atopic dermatitis in the first half of 2018.

 Moving now to oncology, in the third quarter, we reported that the DMC for the Phase III MURANO trial recommended we unblind the study for efficacy, indicating that VENCLEXTA in combination with RITUXAN met the primary endpoint of the study of demonstrating significantly prolonged progression-free survival in patients with relapsed/refractory CLL compared to a combination of bendamustine and RITUXAN, a standard regimen in this patient population.
-We plan to present detailed findings from the trial at an upcoming medical meeting, and the data will support a regulatory application for broader use in the relapsed/refractory CLL population.
+We plan to present detailed findings from the trial at an upcoming medical meeting, and the data will support our regulatory application for broader use in the relapsed/refractory CLL population.

 We continue to make good progress with our solid tumor efforts as well, where we currently have more than 20 solid tumor assets in the clinic, 17 of which are in Phase I studies.
 We have started seeing early data from several of these programs, and we look forward to many more readouts as data mature over the next 12 to 18 months.